-1 x attendance at the PET 1, 2, and 3 course by the end of Advanced Training.
+1 attendance at the PET 1, 2, and 3 course, completed by the end of Advanced Training.

-Paediatric Epilepsy Training (PET) is a series of 1 and 2-day courses developed by the British Paediatric Neurology Association (BPNA) in response to concerns about standards of care for children with epilepsy in the UK.
+Paediatric epilepsy training (PET) is a series of 1 and 2-day courses developed by the British Paediatric Neurology Association (BPNA) in response to concerns about standards of care for children with epilepsy in the UK.
 The International League Against Epilepsy (ILAE) endorses PET.
 The ILAE identified PET as an effective, sustainable format to teach safe standard epilepsy practice to clinicians across all levels of healthcare.
-PET has been critically reviewed by Paediatric Neurologists around the world who have concluded that this course teaches "safe standard epilepsy practice to clinicians, applicable to children in all countries" and are "sensible, practical and pragmatic".
+PET has been critically reviewed by paediatric neurologists around the world, who have concluded that this course teaches "safe standard epilepsy practice to clinicians, applicable to children in all countries" and that the training is "sensible, practical, and pragmatic".

-To ensure a consistent approach by all paediatric neurologists in this skill.
+The courses are designed to ensure a consistent approach by all paediatric neurologists in this skill.